-Set to be one of the warmest London Marathons ever, the 2018 event is on Sunday 22 April.
-The sunshine is great news for spectators, but if you won’t be in London to watch from the roadside, here’s how you can see it on TV and online.
+This year's London Marathon is looking like it will be wetter and colder than the toasty 24C that runners had to endure in 2018.
+That's not great news for spectators, but if you won’t be in London to watch from the roadside, here’s how you can see the 2019 races on TV and online.

 What time does the London Marathon start?